-As a general rule, to be entitled to AAP you must have been a member of the National Insurance Scheme for at least three years.
+As a general rule, to be entitled to AAP, you must have been a member of the National Insurance Scheme for at least 5 years.
 Exceptions may be made if you have previously been a member of the National Insurance Scheme.

 Duty to act

-- you are involved in preparing a specific plan for what you will do in order to return to work,
+- you are involved in preparing a specific activity plan for what you will do in order to return to work,

 - you attend the agreed meetings with NAV,

 - you complete the activities that you and your NAV advisor have agreed to in your plan.